hmgrodrigues/Firework-Simulator/README.md

 You can do both things at the same time.

-The ones that are "triggering" when going up will have a second explosion.
+The ones that are "triggering" when going up will have a second explosion and this is randomly decided.